Code-Institute-Submissions/Coexisting-RingsRUS_AprResub/README.md

 ## Testing

-The website is easily accessible and allows investersto find out more about a potential businedd to invest into from the venture drop down.
-The investment forms allows users to be able to pass on information to the ventures so they can invest into said venture.
-The ventures on cards allows users to easily glance ventures without having to scroll through large amounts of paragraphs about the venture.
+The website is easily accessible and allows customers to find out more about the business and to purchase items.

 I used different browsers to test this site, this included:
 * Internet Explorer